Yale awarded the first Ph.D. degrees in the United States.

 Some programs and departments at the Graduate School offer specific fields of study, however, not all of them require you to choose one when you submit your application.

-If you are applying to a program that does not require subfields, you may wish to indicate your interest in a specific field of study in your personal statement.
+If you are applying to a program that does not require subfields, you may wish to indicate your interest in a specific field of study in your statement of purpose.